wp-plugins/cc-canadian-mortgage-calculator/readme.txt

 = 2.0.0 =
 * Added commas for thousands
-* Input fields changed: now you can enter Purchace price and Down payment
+* Input fields changed: now you can enter Purchase price and Down payment
 * Mortgage amount is calculated automatically accordingly

 = 1.1.0 =